 Preparation and Consistency

-Don’t be ‘scared’ of the four month sleep regression.
+Don’t be ‘scared’ of the four month sleep regression and the sleep regression stages that follow.
 If your baby has a solid sleep foundation, it may be a minor blip in the road for a few days to a week or you mightn’t even notice it at all.